-&lt;sup>80 art 34 of the Federal Law 'On the Contract System in the Procurement of Goods, Works and Services for the State and Municipal Needs'.
+80 art 34 of the Federal Law 'On the Contract System in the Procurement of Goods, Works and Services for the State and Municipal Needs'.

-&lt;sup>81 Judgment of the Ninth Appeal Court of 21 June 2016, case number A40-6478/2016.
+81 Judgment of the Ninth Appeal Court of 21 June 2016, case number A40-6478/2016.

-&lt;sup>82 A specialised state court established within the Russian judicial system in 2013.
+82 A specialised state court established within the Russian judicial system in 2013.

-requirements for goods or services protected by the trademark, shall be recognized as valid reasons for non-use.
-Since the defendant was a German company, and the Presidential Decree $N \le 560$ of 6 August 2014 prohibited the importation of milk and dairy products from the EU, the use of defendant's trademark in Russia was impossible during the relevant period.
-Therefore, the court refused to cancel the trademark and ruled in favour of the defendant.
+(the defendant) on the grounds that it was unused in Russia for three consecutive years (2014-2017).
+While agreeing that Danone has established its valid legal interest in contesting the trademark, the court pointed out that, according to art 19 of the TRIPs Agreement, circumstances arising independently of the will of the owner of the trademark which constitute an obstacle to the use of the trademark, such as import restrictions on or other government requirements for goods or services protected by the trademark, shall be recognized as valid reasons for non-use.
+Since the defendant was a German company, and the Presidential Decree N \leq 560 of 6 August 2014 prohibited the importation of milk and dairy products from the EU, the use of defendant's trademark in Russia was impossible during the relevant period.
+Therefore, the court refused to cancel the trademark and ruled in favour of the defendant.83

-As noted above, many Russian courts have also considered the EU economic sanctions against Russia as a ground that can excuse the non-performance of contracts requiring the import of affected products into Russia from the EU Member States.
-Other Russian courts, however, refused to consider the sanctions against Russia as force majeure.
-For example, in 2015 decision of the Eighteenth Commercial Court of Appeal, the court relied on the lack of evidence confirming that the relevant EU sanctions indeed prevented the import of goods into Russian Federation, particularly because the seller's Czech counterparty has eventually overcome this obstacle and performed the delivery, albeit much later than required by the contract.
-It remained unclear from the text of the decision whether the Czech company has done so by obtaining an authorisation from the competent authorities, which could arguably be relevant for the assessment under art 401 of the Civil Code.
+As noted above, many Russian courts have also considered the EU economic sanctions against Russia as a ground that can excuse the non-performance of contracts requiring the import of affected products into Russia from the EU Member States.84 Other Russian courts, however, refused to consider the sanctions against Russia as force majeure.
+For example, in 2015 decision of the Eighteenth Commercial Court of Appeal, the court relied on the lack of evidence confirming that the relevant EU sanctions indeed prevented the import of goods into Russian Federation, particularly because the seller's Czech counterparty has eventually overcome this obstacle and performed the delivery, albeit much later than required by the contract.85 It remained unclear from the text of the decision whether the Czech company has done so by obtaining an authorisation from the competent authorities, which could arguably be relevant for the assessment under art 401 of the Civil Code.
 In a similar situation, the Commercial Court for the North-Caucasian Circuit declined to consider the EU economic sanctions as a force majeure event, explaining (somewhat cryptically) that the imposition of economic sanctions does not in itself indicate that this very circumstance led to the lateness in delivery of goods, and also cannot release of the defendant from the obligation to deliver the goods within the timeframe established by the contract.
-As in the previous case, the goods in question (industrial equipment) were eventually delivered to their destination in the Russian Federation, albeit with a significant delay; the reasons for the delay, however, were not explained in the decision any further.
-This demonstrates some inconsistency of court practice on this question but also highlights the extensive number of circumstances the courts should consider when deciding whether the force majeure defence is available in every individual case.
+As in the previous case, the goods in question (industrial equipment) were eventually delivered to their destination in the Russian Federation, albeit with a significant delay; the reasons for the delay, however, were not explained in the decision any further.86 This demonstrates some inconsistency of court practice on this question but also highlights the extensive number of circumstances the courts should consider when deciding whether the force majeure defence is available in every individual case.